 When you paddle hard through middle age, you might forget what you are capable of.
 You may not be as fast as you were in your teens, you may regularly forget things and struggle with word retrieval, but deep down you’re still 100% you.
 No less, maybe more.

 Being a tortoise, instead of a hare, seems like a good thing.
 Who wins the race?
 I’m not saying we’re tortoises, but I would suggest that wisdom and persistence is a winning combination.
 My Aunt Kay always beat me in tennis because she knew where to place the ball.
-No amount of lung capacity or speed could overcome her acquired-over-time skill at lobbing the ball to the back line or gently inching the ball inches over the net.
+No amount of lung capacity or agility could overcome her acquired-over-time skill at lobbing the ball to the back line or returning the ball a foot from the net.
 She started playing tennis in her thirties.
 I started playing tennis when I eight-years-old.

 Knowing I have the power I had as a child is a substantial revelation.
 I unearthed it courtesy of being lashed a like clapboard home in a hurricane.
 So many things unraveled this year.
 Good things and really bad things happened.
 At my lowest point, I realized that I was still the person who defied sweet nuns and forged her own way, set goals with a singleness of purpose, and rarely entertained failure.
 I am still the person who applied to one college and set her sights on one job at one place.